 A: It’s definitely a concern.
 I assume that I am exposed to the virus in some way or another through my work.
 I’m super careful when I get home.
 I put my clothes in a garbage bag in the garage until I can do a load of laundry and then make a b-line to a super hot shower.
 My wife and I make sure we sanitize the house.
 She is an Amazon shopper at Whole Foods.
 When we moved to our new home, we knew we needed more income because of higher rent.
 We’re just being really careful.

 Q: How are you and your family passing the time when it comes to “staying at home?”

 A: Well, for now it’s not much different because we’re both working.
 But I’m off work next, so it will be my first time experience the “quarantine life.”
 We do walk the dog more these days, she’s an 8 year old golden lab named Gidget.
 She’s been going a bit stir crazy, maybe because she feels our anxiety.

 Thank you for risking your health and safety on a daily basis so that we are able to “stay at home” in homes not overtaken by trash.
 Thank you for shining your light into our world via your inspiring Twitter messages.
 You make this world beautiful!

-From one renter to another, you are appreciated,
+From one renter to another, we appreciate you,

 One-third of Americans are renters.
 Out of 330 million, that’s 110 million.
 This post illuminated the greatness of just one renter.

-Readers, during these times when headlines are filled with startling statistics, we want to amplify the contributions of renters in America who are coming together to support each other, neighborhoods, and our communities.
+Readers, during these times when headlines share startling statistics, we want to amplify the contributions of renters in America who are coming together to support each other, neighborhoods, and our communities.
 Please reach out to me with stories of hope, inspiration, and generosity that also showcase a renter.